syakirharis25/workers/README.md

 9) FREE Soap (1 US fluid ounce or 29.5735 milliliters, per capita)
 10) FREE Toothpaste (2 gram, per capita)
 11) FREE Land Transportation (for those who needs to march and hit ground more than 1,000 paces, per capita)
-12) FREE Land, Sea, Air Transportation (for those who needs to move more than 200,000 paces, priority for those needs to cross the sea, per capita)
+12) FREE Land, Sea, Air Transportation (for those who needs to move more than 200,000 paces, per capita)
 13) 1 hour rest after 10 hours work

 * a single dinner plate is at least 13 inches in size <br />